-4. What skills do boards need now and in the future?
+4. What skills do boards need?

 Succession planning on boards - to ensure consistency but also to better adapt to new developments in the business environment - has risen up the corporate agenda.
 Business leaders want their board members to have current industry knowledge, whereas board members themselves indicated more interest in their peers bringing new ideas to the table and having the time available to contribute effectively.
 A particular concern is technology and whether boards have sufficient current knowledge of the digital space to appropriately advise their management teams.

 - Conducting periodic assessments of board skills should form part of a board effectiveness review, along with considering the criteria used for selecting new board members.
 Relevant experience is an important asset and boards without sufficient knowledge of modern business practices cannot provide sufficient direction to their management teams.

 5. Conflict of interest between short-term profits and long-term growth?

 Different industries operate to different planning horizons - for example, mining and utilities need to take a much longer-term view than technology companies - and electoral cycles can also play a significant role.
 Almost three-quarters of the businesses globally operate under a planning cycle of three years or less.
 Most board directors believe this is an appropriate planning horizon although some would like to see CEO compensation linked to longer-term performance to avoid operational decisions being driven solely by quarterly reporting.

 - Companies need to consider whether their strategic planning process encourages decision's to be made with an appropriate balance of short and long-term objectives, and whether executive management compensation is aligned with the company’s strategic goals.